KenN7/argos-python/README.md

 at the end of controller section

 ### python script
-based on the test.py file, use the embedded functions (controlstep, init, destroy, reset) the global object "robot" is the one where there should be all the metthods for the robot.
+based on the test.py file, use the embedded functions (controlstep, init, destroy, reset...) the global object "robot" is the one where there should be all the methods for the robot.

 For now only the steering actuator works so it's kind of useless ;) ^^